 Bulk Storage Terminals

-- Total gasoline stocks were 5.2 percent higher at the beginning of April than the same period last year, after falling from record highs in February
+- Total gasoline stocks were 1.3% percent lower at the end of April 2018 than the same period last year, after falling 5.5% from the most recent high in February

-High barriers to entry temper new market entrants: Terminals require a large upfront capital investment, and the break-event point is high depending upon property costs, the variety of tank sizes and similar factors.
-After making this upfront investment, the facility can expect to realize high operating margins, which reflects the capital intensive nature of the business.
-Additional tankage tends to generate high margins due to small incremental operating costs; the main cost is the investment in tanks, pumps, roads, pipelines and loading racks.
+High barriers to entry temper new market entrants: Terminals require a large upfront capital investment, and the break-even point is high depending upon property costs, the variety of tank sizes, and similar factors.
+After making this upfront investment, the facility can expect to realize high operating margins, which reflects the capital-intensive nature of the business.
+Additional tankage tends to generate high margins due to small incremental operating costs; the main cost is the investment in tanks, pumps, roads, pipelines, and loading racks.
 Liquefied natural gas storage is the most expensive and oil storage is the least expensive to construct.
 Provided facilities are maintained by competent operators, they can generate long-term predictable cash flows.